DiogoDeAndrade/CortexChronicles9/README.md

 ## Code

+- Some code was adapted/refactored from [Okapi Kit], licensed under the [MIT] license.
 - All remaining game source code by Diogo de Andrade is licensed under the [MIT] license.

 ## Metadata